Office hours are:

 - Water Heaters

-- pools, decks, elevated patios, (driveway expansions & sidewalks, major landscape design, etc. zoing/engineering only)
+- Decks, elevated patios, (driveway expansions & sidewalks, major landscape design, etc. zoning/engineering only)

-The following work does NOT need a Permit:
+The following work does NOT need a Construction Permit:

 *UPDATE - Roofs, siding, direct replacement of bathrooms and kitchens (no rewiring, no new fixtures, no relocating existing fixtures, no insulation replacement) all fall under what the state deems as "ordinary maintenance" and no longer require permits.

-When in doubt, please call the Building Department.
+*The above is not a comprehensive list.
+When it doubt, please call the Building Department

 To see the Department of Energy's official Building Energy Codes, click here.